anttiluode/AiVideoFilter/README.md

 Click "Start Live Generation" to begin processing the video feed.
 Use the "Take Picture" button to capture a still image and generate an AI-enhanced version.
 Currently it is making images with stable-diffuion 2.1 but for example Claude AI can easily change that for you to another model.

+Currently there is a time.sleep(5) at the app.py so that there is 5 second pause between the rendered images but if you have faster computer than mine (3060 ti + 5500 ryzen) you can easily make that way faster.

 Click "Close" to exit the application.

 Requirements